jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Eleven weeks.
 He dies.

 The bullet wound was too severe.
-The shock to his system.
+The shock to his system was too severe.
 Nothing could have saved him.

 I failed him.

 I've heard of Lister's carbolic acid methods.
 They do not matter.
 I didn't find the bullet.

----

-The patient is on the table.
-Appendicitis.
-We need to hurry.

-I scrub my hands in carbolic solution.
-Forearms too.
-Three minutes.

-I think of when I studied under the old surgeons.
-They had blood-stiffened coats.
-They'd wipe their hands on their aprons between patients.
-They were proud of the blood stains, showed wisdom they said.

-I couldn't imagine.
-Untold millions died.
-So much agony.

-I remember hearing about President Garfield.
-How they probed his wound with unwashed hands.
-He likely died of infection.

-I couldn't imagine putting unwashed hands into a patient.

-I make the incision.
-Remove the infected appendix.
-Irrigate with antiseptic.
-Suture.

-The patient wakes.
-No fever.
-The wound is dressed.
-It will heal.

-Next patient, please nurse.

-I will go wash my hands.

 #### Work